Brand identity and influencer marketing strategy for clothing brands

 Your own customers.
 The best brand ambassador is a customer who already loves your product.
 Look through your customer list for people with relevant followings.
 They're already sold on you, which makes their content more authentic.

 Competitor analysis.
 Look at who's tagging your competitors.
-Someone who's already creating content about comparable brands is a pre-qualified candidate for your brand.
+SomeOne who's already creating content about comparable brands is a pre-qualified candidate for your brand.

 Creator platforms.
 Tools like AspireIQ, Grin, and Later's influencer platform can help you search by category, following size, engagement rate, and audience demographics.
 These require subscription fees but can accelerate the search significantly.